lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 The stopped display shows that the four channels are doing what we wanted, except The PRU 0 channels have a period of 370ns while the PRU 1 channels at 330ns.
-It appears the compiler has optimied the two PRUs slightly differenty.
+It appears the compiler has optimied the two PRUs slightly differently.

 Synchronizing Two PRUs